cysouw/diathesis/text/c04_summaryEpi.md

 (i) There is a reflexive pronoun in the sentence that can be negated and stressed.
 (ii) The pronoun *selbst* can optionally be added.
-(iii) The roles of the verb do not change, i.e. [@next b] still contains the roles of 'washer' and 'washee'.
+(iii) The roles of the verb do not change, i.e. [@next b] still contains the roles of "washer" and "washee".
-(iv) The reflexive pronoun references an object role (here 'washee').
+(iv) The reflexive pronoun references an object role (here "washee").
-(v) The participant who takes the role of subject (here 'washer') is identical to the participant that is encoded by the reflexive pronoun.
+(v) The participant who takes the role of subject (here "washer") is identical to the participant that is encoded by the reflexive pronoun.

 ::: ex
 a.
 Der Vater wäscht das Kind.